BriefCandle/pokemon-x-mud/README.md

 # roguelike-mud

 # Overview
-Generally speaking, an RPG consists of players collecting and managing in-game elements (characters, equipment, buffs, etc.).
+An RPG is a game genre involving players collecting and managing in-game elements (characters, equipment, buffs, etc.).
 Players’ game goal is realized through battling, in which players properly "stack" the stats of their in-game elements so as to achieve an optimized battling outcome.
 A feedback loop is then established by rewarding in-game tokens (exp, crystal, and etc.) after battling or completing other in-game activities, which can then be used to upgrade in-game elements, i.e., improving their stats.
 Therefore, an RPG concerns with two main mechanisms: 1) categorization of in-game elements, and 2) interactions among in-game elements (battling, upgrading, and etc.)

 With these two concerns in mind, I use MUD's ECS (entity-component-system) model to realize two design patterns, which I believe to be vital/generic to on-chain RPGs:
 1) Separation between instances and classes of RPG characters and ownable entities, thereby separating game builders and game players in a decentralization spirit